Always and Forever (Heatwave song): Other significant cover versions

-Among many artists who have recorded versions of "Always and Forever" is the American R&B vocal group Whistle, who released their single in 1990 from their album of the same name.
-Their take on the song made the top 10 on the Billboard R&B chart, peaking at number nine, while also cracking the top 40 of the Hot 100 at #35.
+Among many artists who have recorded versions of "Always and Forever" is the American R&B vocal group Whistle, who released their single in April 1990 from their album of the same name.
+Their version of the song peaked at number nine on the Billboard R&B chart and number 35 on the Billboard Hot 100.

 American pop singer Johnny Mathis recorded the song for his 2008 compilation album, A Night to Remember.